 The Constructors Championship was introduced in 1958.
 Then called the International Cup for F1 Manufacturers, the first cup in 1958 was won by Vanwall.

 According to FIA, the Constructors Championship, “the constructor of an engine or chassis is the person (including any corporate or unincorporated body) which owns the intellectual rights to such engine or chassis.”

-That is the reason teams are named as McLaren-Renault.
-It means that while the chassis of the F1 car is built by McLaren, the engine is supplied by Renault.
-Both parties have to work together to build a car suited to the tracks and their drivers.
+That is the reason teams have had names such as McLaren-Renault in the past.
+It meant that while the chassis of the F1 car was built by McLaren, the engine was supplied by Renault.
+Both parties worked together to build a car suited to the tracks and their drivers.

 Formula One went through many changes in its rules.
 Most of the changes were aimed at minimising risk to the cars and drivers and increasing the spectator appeal of the sport.
 There were changes in engine sizes, car width and lengths, fuel tank sizes and the sizes of the tyres.

 Those rules do not concern us.
 Suffice it to say that spectators are better off for the changes, the sport is more competitive and the participants are safer.
 We will go on to take a look at the cars which we are sure you are most interested in.

 Formula One is all about cars and every fan would like to know more about them.
 They are indeed a fascinating piece of machinery and a lot of effort goes into their construction.
 That is precisely why the Constructor’s Championship is awarded at the end of every racing season.

 Cars have evolved drastically over almost seventy years of Formula One.
 Today’s cars are much safer and more manoeuvrable.
 The dynamics have improved and electronics has crept in substantially over the years.
 Because of that, drivers have better control over the cars resulting in better speeds and fewer accidents.
 However, F1 cars still have open wheels and open cockpits and are single-seated.